-Learning Outcome - The learner will: Assessment Criterion - The learner can:

-VVIII

-1 Identify any significant factors which will affect the number, type and availability of people 1.1 Examine and analyse project requirements and consider at least three of the following significant factors:
+Lea will rning Outcome - The learner : Asses ssment Criterion - The learner can: 1 Identify any significant factors which will affect the number, type and availability of people and services.
+1.1 Examine and analyse project requirements and consider at least three of the following significant factors: - location - cost - time - skills, experience and knowledge required and available - training and development requirements - current legislation.

-and services. location

-- cost

-- time

-skills, experience and knowledge required and available

-training and development requirements

-current legislation.

 1.2 Explain methods that can identify significant factors that can affect numbers, types and availability of people or services for typical projects.
 2 Evaluate and record the quality and potential reliability of people or services, and circulate the results to decision-makers.
-2.1 Undertake a selection, assessment and recording process on at least two of the following people or services to check that their work quality and reliability meets organisational requirements: - technical staff
+2.1 Undertake a selection, assessment and recording process on at least two of the following people or services to check that their work quality and reliability meets organisational requirements: - technical staff - sub-contractors - specialist services - operatives.

-sub-contractors

-- specialist services

-- operatives.

 2.2 Inform decision makers of the outcomes of quality and reliability checks made on relevant people or services.
 2.3 Describe methods that can evaluate and record the quality and potential reliability of people or services.
 2.4 Explain typical ways and techniques of circulating results from evaluations of quality and potential reliability to decision-makers.
+3 3.1 Consult people or service providers selected as meeting programme requirements, and agree

-Learning Outcome - The learner will: Asses sment Criterion - The learner can: 3 Negotiate and agree proposals which are likely to produce effective teams.
-3.1 Consult people or service providers selected as meeting programme requirements, and agree proposals for their effective participation with relevant projects.
+Learning Outcome - The learner will: Asses essment Criterion - The learner can: Negotiate and agree proposals which are likely to produce proposals for their effective participation with relevant projects. effective teams.
 3.2 Confirm team members on relevant projects with selected people or service providers.
 3.3 Explain factors that allow proposals to be made for team membership from selected people or service providers.
 3.4 Explain negotiation methods that can be used to get appropriate people or services for given teams.
 4 Follow rules and formalities for obtaining people and services.
-4.1 Identify and apply at least two of the following rules and formalities when identifying team members for relevant programmes of work: - contractual - current legislation - codes of practice - organisational procedures - certification of competence.
+4.1 Identify and apply at least two of the following rules and formalities when identifying team members for relevant programmes of work: - contractual current legislation codes of practice - organisational procedures certification of competence.
 4.2 Explain how to work within current rules and formalities governing the identification of work teams.
 4.3 Give reasons on why they must work within current rules and formalities when identifying teams